Defense Security Cooperation Agency: Foreign military sales (FMS)

 Foreign military sales (FMS) and International Military Education and Training (IMET) are two key programs included within Security Cooperation.
 IMET is conducted solely on a grant basis.
 FMS can be conducted through direct payments of foreign states or United States Foreign Military Financing (FMF).
 Foreign Military Sales division is the core activity of DSCA, and yearly sales are between US$30-50 billion.
 In fiscal year 2020, US corporations sold $50.8 billion through FMS, and $124.3 billion through direct commercial sales.

 FMS is a U.S. government to foreign government agreement, and DSCA acts as agent for procurement mostly for American defense company and aerospace companies or for DoD stocks.
 On any given day, DSCA is managing “14,000 open foreign military sales cases with 185 countries,” the DSCA director Lt.
 Gen. Charles Hooper explained at the Brookings Institution in June 2019.

 FMS is managed and operated by DoD on a no-profit and no-loss basis.
 Countries participating in the program pay for defense articles and services at prices which recoup costs incurred by the United States.
 This includes a fee to cover the cost of administering the program.

 Regional centers

-DSCA has five regional centers.
+DSCA has six regional centers.
 They are: